 Types of Appendix Cancer

-There are several types of appendix cancer, which are categorised by the types of cells
+There are several types of appendix cancer, which are categorised by the types of cellsthe basic structural and functional unit of all living things they develop from.

 Neuroendocrine Tumours (NETs)

 Appendiceal NETs are a rare type of NET that develops in the appendix, however, they are the most common type of appendix cancer.
-These tumours often produce symptoms similar to those produced by an appendicitis, and are often diagnosed during surgery to remove the appendix (appendectomy).
-Appendiceal NETs are often found at the tip of the appendix, and can have a good prognosisTo predict how a disease/condition may progress and what the outcome might be..
+These tumours often produce symptoms similar to those produced by an appendicitisinflammation of the appendix, and are often diagnosed during surgerytreatment involving removal of cancerous tissue and/or tumours and a margin of healthy tissue around it to reduce recurrence to remove the appendix (appendectomycomplete removal of the appendix).
+Appendiceal NETs are often found at the tip of the appendix, and can have a good prognosisto predict how a disease/condition may progress and what the outcome might be.

 Goblet Cell Carcinoma (GCC)